Davo176/RSVP/README.txt

     Username: Seamus Password: admin1234
     Username: Speedy Password: admin1234
     Username: Will Password: admin1234

-Google Login:
+Google Login (Recommended):
     To use google login, you must be signed into an developer email:
         Email: rsvpwdc@gmail.com
         Password: IanKnight
     Once signed into the google account, you can access the website via google sign in

 Steps to query database:
 1. If database is not running start database sql_start (Start server)